 This includes the incorporation of Workforce Preparation Activities, Career Awareness, and Career Development Activities designed to assist learners in making informed decisions regarding making smooth transitions to postsecondary education.
-The Career Pathways Dictionary will provide more details about the Unified State Framework Career for College and Readiness and Success multiple partners to ensure the pathway system is responsive to the needs of adult learners and the workforce.
+The Career Pathways Dictionary will provide more details about the Unified State Framework for College and Career Readiness and Success.